Rent Control & Tenant Protection Measures

 The City of Culver City recently adopted a Soft Story Ordinance to promote public welfare and safety by reducing risk of death or injury from earthquakes on multi-story buildings.
 In past earthquakes, most of these types of structures perform poorly and collapse causing loss of life, personal injury and substantial property damage.
 This ordinance amends the California Building Code, creating minimum standards to reduce these risks.

 If a building fails to comply with requirements of Culver City’s soft story ordinance, the building may require a seismic retrofit.
 In such cases, owners must notify all current and prospective residential and non-residential tenants about the project.
-Culver City’s Community Development Department and Building and Safety Division will provide a notice form, which calls for information about the project, including the scope of work, expected duration and contact information for a representative of the contractor.
+Culver City’s Planning & Development Department and Building and Safety Division will provide a notice form, which calls for information about the project, including the scope of work, expected duration and contact information for a representative of the contractor.

 Tenant Protections